autonomousapps/gradle-best-practices-plugin/README.md

 ```

 This indicates that your plugin is calling `Project#allprojects()`, which violates best practices no matter the context;
 and also that it calls `Task#getProject()`, which violates best practices when called from the context of a method
 annotated with `@TaskAction`.

+## Summary of issues currently detected

+### Instances of cross-project configuration

+This is dangerous for a variety of reasons.
+It defeats configuration on demand and will be impermissible in the future
+when Gradle implements [project isolation](https://gradle.github.io/configuration-cache/#project_isolation).
+In the
+present, these APIs permit mutation of other projects, and this kind of cross-project configuration can easily lead to
+unmaintainable builds.

+1. Any usage of `Project#allprojects()`.
+2. Any usage of `Project#getAllprojects()`.
+3. Any usage of `Project#subprojects()`.
+4. Any usage of `Project#getSubprojects()`.

+### Usages of a `Project` instance from a task action

+This will break the [configuration cache](https://docs.gradle.org/nightly/userguide/configuration_cache.html), since
+`Project`s cannot be serialized.

+1. Usages of `getProject()` in the context of a method annotated with `@TaskAction`.